elearning-x/certificat-ia/Part_1/1.2/p1_2_lab_correction_estimation_en.md

 ```

 # Empirical Mean

+In this first section, we will numerically demonstrate that the empirical mean approaches a normal distribution as the sample size increases—an essential insight for understanding the behavior of estimators.
+To make this concept more tangible, we will analyze a bimodal distribution.
+Bimodal distributions are often encountered in real-world scenarios, and they present unique challenges compared to the more common theoretical distributions like the Normal or Bernoulli distributions discussed in our previous tutorials.

 ## Data Simulation

 We are interested in the age of the population in a given location.
 We assume that the population is bimodal, with each mode following a Poisson distribution centered on 40 and 10 respectively.
 There are twice as many individuals in the first mode as in the second.